nitrogen-lang/nitrogen/docs/language.md

 Raw strings are slightly different.
 They're surrounded by single quotes and may span multiple lines.
 The only valid escape sequence is `\'`, escaping a single quote.
 Raw strings can be helpful for templates or large bodies of inline text.

+Strings may be indexed like an array using square brackets `"Hello, world"[0] == "H"`.
+The value of an index expression is another string with the character at the index of the original string.

 ## Collections

 ### Arrays